 According to Ambedkar, the real solution lies in removing the structural inequalities caused by past exclusion and isolation in more fundamental ways and suggested the policies of “structural equalization”.
 In his final solution, Ambedkar suggested dual remedies, firstly a set of policies relating to the safeguards against discrimination and secondly strategies to overcome deep rooted deprivation caused by historical exclusion and isolation of lower castes.

 Among the several reasons, the absence of discrimination in recruitments and use of merit based policy in private sector are the main arguments against reservation in private sector by the corporate sector and others.
 With regard to this, the chief of Infosys, Mr. N.R.
 Narayan Murthy asks, "Are you going to have reservation in the Armed Forces?"
-(Source: http://www.rajputbrotherhood.com/knowledge-hub/essay/an-controversial-essay-on-the-politics-of-reservation-system.html)
+(Source: http://www.rajputbrotherhood.Some of the suggestions mentioned by people from the private sector are:

-The FICICI which represent about 443 chambers, associations and member bodies suggested that three measures, and this include (a) definite medium and long term plan for educational and skill development through Government and private partnership for SC/ST (b) development of entrepreneurship with well define affirmative action policy for financial institutions to supply capital to vulnerable groups for setting up businesses (c) awarding government licenses and contracts to SC and ST and preference to the SC/ST in government procurement ( c) some representation of the disadvantage communities in private employment on an voluntary basic with substitutive incentives to the firms following the preference in the forms of tax-breaks.
+“The FICICI which represent about 443 chambers, associations and member bodies suggested that three measures, and this include (a) definite medium and long term plan for educational and skill development through Government and private partnership for SC/ST (b) development of entrepreneurship with well define affirmative action policy for financial institutions to supply capital to vulnerable groups for setting up businesses (c) awarding government licenses and contracts to SC and ST and preference to the SC/ST in government procurement ( c) some representation of the disadvantage communities in private employment on an voluntary basic with substitutive incentives to the firms following the preference in the forms of tax-breaks.

 Has the private sector become the preserve of upper castes? remain a question in everyone’s minds.

 “A study conducted by Carol Upadhya and AR Vasavi of the National Institute of Advanced Studies (NIAS), Bangalore, states that the IT “workforce is less heterogeneous than is commonly assumed, and that the large majority of IT professionals come from middle class, educated, urban backgrounds, and from the upper castes.”
 Of the 132 software engineers who were interviewed, 71 percent belonged to the upper castes.
 About half were Brahmins.
 Eighty-four percent of the respondents were from middle class families, while only 5 percent hailed from rural areas.
-(Source: http://www.tehelka.com/story_main25.asp?filename=Bu012007IT_sector.asp)
+(Source: http://www.tehelka.com/story_ main25.asp?filename= Bu012007IT_sector.asp)

 What one has to analyze here is why should/do we look at this from the perspective of caste?
 As we know that private sector is economy and merit-driven, caste takes a back seat in such circumstances.
 While recruiting, private firms or companies choose a person based on his or her merit, not considering his or her caste, which is very encouraging because at least then people do not bring in discrimination here.
 Even if a person belongs to a lower caste and has merit, he or she is recruited without considering his caste.